How to Become a Certified Medication Aide in Your State

 *The job actions above are examples.
 Be sure to check with your state board of nursing/regulatory body for the full scope of practice for medication aides in your state.
 As always, be sure to check the specific job description in the location you plan to work for more details.

+In most states, the board of nursing oversees the med tech certification and licensure process.
+As mentioned, each state has slightly different requirements to become a certified medication aide.
 Not every state utilizes the CMA option in skilled nursing facilities.
 If your state is not listed below, the option for working as a CMA may not be utilized at this time.

 **Note: The links here are for convenience, however for the most accurate and current information, please contact your state board of nursing.